Vogue, Gucci, Bergdorf: Vancouver self-portrait artist finds his place in high fashion

 In March, with his mom by his side, the pair watched as luxury New York City retailer Bergdorf Goodman unveiled windows dedicated to his work.

-A surreal moment that's still emotional for the artist.
+It was a surreal moment that's still emotional for the artist.

 "You have to take a moment to really process that."